paulaconn/systematic-literature-review/README.md

 - ACM-original.csv: All search entries for ACM library with keywords annotated.
 - ACM.csv: Final searches with only top relevant articles, no duplicates, and only full-text papers.
 The above information is also available for IEEE data.

-### Notes:
-- The removal of rows with empty (null) variables in the number of pages column is not fully documented in 'df_rm_short'.
-This occurs in the formatSearches method.